Middle Way Psychotherapy

 • Feeling safer in their own body and environments

-SSP for Adults
+SSP for adults

 For adults, chronic burnout or anxiety can feel “wired” into the body.
 SSP is highly effective for those who feel chronically on edge or find that traditional talk therapy hasn’t quite reached the physical roots of their anxiety.

-Positive SSP outcomes for aduls can include:
+Positive SSP outcomes for adults can include:

 • Decreased anxiety and sense of being “on edge”